COGS108/Overview/COGS108-Syllabus.md

 ### Finding A Group

-Finding a group may be a tad trickier this quarter.
-As such, we'll offer additional support.
 Groups can be found in a few different ways:

 1. If you have people in the class you know you want to work with, chat with one another and if you're all on board, form a group.
-2. There will be time to find groups in discussion section during week 1 & 2.
+2. There will be time to find groups in discussion section.
 3. If you don't know people in the class or don't have people you want to work with, no problem.
 Seek them out on EdStem!

 You will submit who your group is via Google Form by the Wednesday of week 3 (see Course Schedule).
 One form will be submitted per group.